individual therapy

 Completing a diagnostic assessment with me can be a helpful bridge for those who want further exploration and affirmation of their self-identified autism/ADHD/AuDHD, but who aren’t interested in/able to access a full in-depth battery of neuropsychological testing.

 Assessments are available in conjunction with long term therapy with me, and also as a standalone service.
-For folks receving stand alone diagnostic assessments I highly recommend being connected to a therapist too.
+For folks receving only diagnostic assessments, I highly recommend being connected to a therapist to help put the things we uncover to work to help you.

 FAQs